TrevisanGMW/gt-tools/docs/README.md

 <h3>Updating</h3>
 <p>Simply install it again.
 The auto setup will overwrite all files essentially updating them.
+<br>If updating a major version, it's recommended that you uninstall it first before installing it again.
+This will eliminate any unnecessary files.
 <br>In case updating it manually, make sure to overwrite (replace) the files when moving them to the scripts folder.</p>

 <h1>Windows Uninstallation</h1>